Phoenix1504e/Phoenix1504e/README.md

 # 💫 About Me:
-🔭 I’m currently working on skills for ai development<br>🌱 I’m currently learning machine learning algorithms from scratch in python
+🔭 I’m currently working on skills required to master cloud development <br>🌱 I’m currently learning a new language called as GO

 ## 🌐 Socials: